Chile's Capital Engulfed In Chaos As Metro Protests Intensify

 Social media responded to the protests, with many drawing parallels between the armored vehicles patrolling the streets of Santiago and the repressive Pinochet regime, the military junta in Chile that suppressed opposition through arrests, torture and murder from 1973 to 1990.

-Others have compared the protests to similar recent demonstrations in Hong Kong and Catalonia.
+Others have compared the protests to similar recent demonstrations in Hong Kong and Catalonia, an autonomous region in Spain.

 @tuerk_alexander is an intern at Here and Now.